muratk5n/thirdwave/en/README.md

 ---

-There is a sequal too..
+There is a sequel too..
 In this one Bruce Wayne decides to lobby the government for his tax dollars to be spent more on social help, less on stop-and-frisk bust-head-and-crack-skull approach mostly used in Gotham.
 The sequel is titled "*Batman: Defunding the Police*".
 It